Fighter. Survivor. Victim.

 The War on Cancer

 I don't know about you, but I don't identify with much of the militaristic language surrounding cancer, most especially The *War* on Cancer.
-I think it has something to do with being raised in the Mennonite tradition of pacifism; being a dirty, tree-hugging, peace-loving hippie; and trying to walk Jesus' example of turning the other cheek.
+I think it has something to do with being raised in the Mennonite tradition of pacifism; being a dirty, tree-hugging, peace-loving hippie; and trying to walk Christ's example of turning the other cheek.

 I've never seen myself battling or fighting cancer.
 I don't see myself as a warrior or a survivor.
-I do not believe that cancer is my enemy but if it were, I'd follow Jesus' command to love my enemies.
+I do not believe that cancer is my enemy but if it were, I'd follow Christ's command to love my enemies.